-- 2.4.9.
-STPR2 was published by the Scottish Government in December 2022 and considers the transport needs of Scotland's people and communities.
-STPR2 examines active travel (walking, wheeling, cycling), bus, ferry, rail and motorways and trunk roads, as well as passenger and freight access to major ports and airports.
-These needs are reviewed from national and regional perspectives to reflect their different geographies, travel patterns and demands. - 2.4.10.
-In line with key recommendation 29 in STPR2 and following major landslide events at the A83 in Glen Croe in August and September 2020, Transport Scotland started progressing proposals for a long-term, resilient, and sustainable solution.

-The AWJV project team was commissioned in September 2022, charged with developing a resilient and sustainable road to Argyll and Bute to address the landslide issues in Glen Croe.
+- 2.4.8.
+The STPR2 was published by the Scottish Government in December 2022 and considers the transport needs of Scotland's people and communities.
+STPR2 examines active travel (walking, wheeling, cycling), bus, ferry, rail, motorways and trunk roads, as well as passenger and freight access to major ports and airports.
+These needs are reviewed from national and regional perspectives to reflect their different geographies, travel patterns and demands. - 2.4.9.
+In line with key recommendation 29 in STPR2 and following major landslide events at the A83 Trunk Road in Glen Croe in August and September 2020, Transport Scotland started progressing proposals for a long-term, resilient, and sustainable solution which included the Proposed Scheme which is required to facilitate the construction of the LTS. - 2.4.10.
+The AWJV project team, commissioned in September 2022, have been tasked with developing a resilient and sustainable road to Argyll and Bute to address the landslide issues faced at the Rest and Be Thankful (RABT) in Glen Croe.